Thanks to the Ghana reportages on my earlier website, I received an assignment to photograph cocoa farmers in Sierra Leone the following year.

 My task was to document the journey of cocoa – from clearing suitable plots of land, through planting, harvesting and processing, to the final quality control.

-The raw cocoa beans are purchased at specially established collection centres, then fermented and dried in the sun.
+The raw cocoa beans are purchased at specially established collection centres, then fermented using traditional methods and dried in the sun.
 Transport is usually carried out by motorbike riders.

 Very few farmers in these villages rely solely on cocoa cultivation.
 Rice fields stretch across the landscape, banana trees line the paths, and palm oil is pressed everywhere and then refined in heavily steaming cauldrons.